 If you have a backup of your text messages, then you do not have to worry about losing text messages.
-In a nutshell, backup is essential.
+Briefly, backup is essential.

-In this post, we will see two apps which help us to backup text messages on Android.
+In this post, we will see two apps that help us back up text messages on Android.
 Let’s see what they are and how to use it.

 Backup Text Messages on Android Using SMS Backup & Restore

-Install and open SMS Backup & Restore app.
+Install and open the SMS Backup & Restore app.

-Click on “Get Started” button.
+Click on the “Get Started” button.
 Provide permissions for the app.

-Now, you can see the main screen.
-Click on “Set Up A Backup” button.
+Now, you can see the primary screen.
+Click on the “Set Up A Backup” button.

-You are in the “Set Up Backup” screen now where you can choose what to backup.
-You will be provided with two options – one is to backup messages, and another is to backup call log.
+You are in the “Set Up Backup” screen now, where you can choose what to back up.
+You will be provided with two options – one is to back up messages, and another is to back up the call log.

-Leave “Messages” option intact and turned off “Phone calls” option.
+Leave the “Messages” option intact and turned off the “Phone calls” option.

 Click on “Advanced Options.”

 You can see the backup storage options now.
 The options are – Google Drive, Dropbox, OneDrive, and Your phone.
-In this instance, I choose “Google Drive.”
+I choose “Google Drive.”

-Now, you will be in the “Google Drive Setup” screen.
+Now, you will be on the “Google Drive Setup” screen.
 Tap “Log In” at the top.